 This map is showing the certified Transboundary Parks only through the EUROPARC verification process.
-Other crossborder areas exist accross Europe without being certified.
-You can zoom in the map to see the area of transboundary parks and click on the marker to get more information about them.
+Other cross-border areas exist across Europe without being certified.

 3 rivers, 2 countries, 1 office: the Transboundary Park whose managers work shoulder by shoulder every day

 The German-Dutch Nature Park Maas-Schwalm-Nette is located on the border of the German federal state North Rhine-Westphalia and the Dutch province Limburg.
 Within 800 km2 rivers, forests, heath land, bogs and varied cultural landscapes make it a very special attraction.